bennettstone/simple-mysqli/README.md

 simple-mysqli
 =============

-PHP class to tpo access MySQL database wrapper using MySQLi It can also:
+PHP class to access MySQL database wrapper using MySQLi It can also:

 - Connect to a given MySQL server
 - Execute arbitrary SQL queries